-We offer counselling for younger children who are affected by cancer or other life threatening illnesses.
+We offer counselling for younger children who are affected by cancer or other life threatening conditions.
 Counselling, which might involve using toys and art materials as well as talking, can enable children to explore and express their feelings in a safe, contained environment.

 How does counselling help?